 See this video link Basic uses of a multimeter for RVers

-The best multi-meters to use I my opinion are these;
+The best multi-meters to use (for a reasonable price) In my opinion are these;

 Proster 6000 Counts Clamp Multimeter Digital Auto-Ranging Tester AC DC Current Voltage Clamp Meter with Temperature NCV TRMS Continuity Capacitance Resistance Frequency Diode Hz Test